You'll Like The 2010 Mercedes-Benz G-Class If...

 EPA city/highway fuel economy: 11/13

-While not as racy as the newest GL-Class, or in the running to win any awards for aerodynamic efficiency, there is no denying the ability of the G-Class Benz to make a lasting impression.
-Big, boxy and about as modern as a dial-up phone, the 2008 Mercedes-Benz G500's military roots serve it well, especially when it comes to off-road capability.
-Aftermarket manufacturers have a wide assortment of chrome accents and big wheels, allowing the discerning G500 driver to personalize his or her vehicle in ways the original designers could never have imagined.
-But be warned: Though priced similarly to a Land Rover Range Rover, the G500 does not return the same refined ride or quiet cabin.
+While not as racy as the contemporary GL-Class or in the running to win any awards for aerodynamic efficiency, there is no denying the ability of the G-Class Benz to make a lasting impression.
+Big, boxy and about as modern as a dial-up phone, the 2010 Mercedes-Benz G550's military roots serve it well, especially when it comes to off-road capability.
+Aftermarket manufacturers have a wide assortment of chrome accents and big wheels, allowing the discerning G550 driver to personalize his or her vehicle in ways the original designers could never have imagined.
+But be warned: Though it competes with luxury giant Land Rover's Range Rover, the G550 does not return the same refined ride or quiet cabin.